brandur/sorg/content/drafts/unsubscribe.md

 and leave the "Yes, I'd like to receive promotions" checkbox ticked.
 I expected the send volume to be high enough to overpower other messages, hence the new address, and indeed it was.
-Subscriptions ramped quickly up.
+Subscriptions ramped up quickly.

 The premise of the experiment was that oftentimes merchants really do have great deals, and for a few in particular you